 Distinguishing between vestibular neuritis and stroke in a timely manner is critical.
-Through an agile design process, we created a digital interface and training guide for an emerging retinal diagnostic technology for use in the ER.
+Through an agile design process, we worked with an early stage startup client, VertigoMetric Diagnostics, to create a digital interface and training guide for an emerging emergency room (ER) retinal diagnostic technology.

-We presented a video that served as a walkthrough of our digital interface and explained the basic principles of the technology.
+At the end of 10 weeks, we presented a video that served as a walkthrough of our digital interface and explained the basic principles of the technology.
 In our presentation, we emphasized how parts of our interface incorporated features from our insights such as: familiarity in the login page, intuitiveness through automated calculations, and guidance for next steps of patient care.
-Additionally, we recommended to the startup team future steps as they continue to refine their technology and prototypes.